-It’s perfectly safe to use a clay bar on glass as long as you use plenty of lubrication such as a clay lubricant spray, or car shampoo and water.
-Then simply glide the clay bar across the glass in straight line motions, rinse the surface and dry.
+Clay bars can be used on glass, including the windshield.
+Make sure to wash the glass using car shampoo first and then use plenty of lubrication in the form of a clay lubricant spray, or car shampoo to glide the clay bar across the glass in straight line motions, then rinse the surface and dry.

 Claying your windshield and exterior glass removes contamination like water spots, tree sap and bugs.
 This improves visibility and makes the windscreen wipers last longer.

 Looking for some of the best decontamination products?
 Make sure you check out my recommended products page for all my current top picks.

 Why You Should Use a Clay Bar on Your Windshield

 Clay bars are super effective tools at for removing contaminants which settle on your car and bond to the surfaces.

 Your car is exposed to various sources of contamination such as bird mess, tree sap, iron fallout, hard water heavy dirt.
 This is especially a problem if you drive it daily or store it outside.

 These contaminants quickly bond to your car’s surface and cannot be removed with routine washing.
 The only way to get rid of them, is using a decontamination product, like a clay bar.

 These sources of contamination are not just a problem on your car’s paint, but on every outer surface, including the glass.